cyber-prophet/bostrom-journal/BostromJournal001.md

 ### Cyberrank [~]()

 Cyberrank is a default rank calculated on each particle.
 It's calculated as a weighted Pagerank, where every cyberlink has the weight of ampere-per-cyberlink.
-Ampere-per-cyberlink calculated for each neuron by dividing his ampere balance on count of his cyberlinks.
+Ampere-per-cyberlink is calculated for each neuron by dividing his ampere balance by count of his cyberlinks.

-Cyberrank calculated using GPU of node.
-Cyberrank is deterministic, so it is used in a Bostrom's blockchain consensus.
+Cyberrank calculated using GPU of the node.
+Cyberrank is deterministic, so it is used in Bostrom's blockchain consensus.

 ## Bostrom tokens [~](QmbiZAm2QV5AXg6kW74hsavU4QtVc98AyPzu9VP7Fd6YQR)